 What my new beliefs are and how they will increase the quality of my life:

---- "It is the mind that maketh good or ill,
+maketh good or ill,

 that maketh wretch

 --- or happy, rich or

 poor."

 First of all, commit yourself to mastering the fundamentals.
 Get excited about practicing fundamentals every day to create the ongoing level of happiness and joy you want.